 Note: For absentee and questioned (provisional) ballots, Alaska allows a partial count of races on the ballot that the voter is eligible to vote.
 For example, a voter who is registered in a polling place in House District 10 but goes to a polling place in House District 29 is required to vote a questioned (provisional) ballot.
 The division will count all races on the ballot that the voter is eligible to vote but will not count the House District 29 race(s).
 In this example, the count would be a partial count for statewide races only.
-Currently, the division scans/counts partial count ballots in batches by House District and the type of count - i.e., all ballots in a single House District.
+Currently, the division scans/counts partial count ballots in batches by House District and the type of count - i.e., all ballots in a single House District where only the statewide races can be counted are scanned together for a House District.
 The division currently uses header cards for each batch to accomplish partial counts at the regional level.
-For example, for each House District, ballots are counted by count type as follows: a. for all ballots in which statewide contests and senate contest will be counted b. for all ballots in which statewide contests and judicial contests will be counted c. for all ballots in which only the Presidential contest will be counted 8.
+For example, for each House District, ballots are counted by count type as follows: a. for all ballots in which statewide only contests will be counted b. for all ballots in which statewide contests and senate contest will be counted c. for all ballots in which statewide contests and judicial contests will be counted d. for all ballots in which only the Presidential contest will be counted 8.
 The system must be capable of scanning and tabulating a ballot with federal contests only, even if the ballot is a different paper size than other ballot styles in the election.
 Must Have 9.
 The system enables election officials to scan ballots before Election Day without tabulating or partial results being available to anyone (e.g., tabulation function can be disabled until set date and time).
 Must Have 10.
 If a ballot has an overvote in one or more contests, the system allows election officials to adjudicate those contests.
 Electronic adjudication is preferred at Regional Offices and Director's Office.
 Must Have 11.
 The system must support utilizing the election database for recounts and allowing the user to designate which contests and candidates are included in the recount.
 The system must be capable of recounting either A) all races or B) one or more races, in a precinct or precincts, district or districts, or statewide.
 Must Have 12.
 In a recount, the system shall not require the user to re-enter election information (i.e., districts, candidates, proposition text) or regenerate ballots.
 The recount database must allow the same ballots used in the election to be used during the recount.
 Must Have 13.
 During central scanning, the system will capture an image of any write-ins entered by the voter.
 Nice to Have 14.
 The system allows adjudication of write-ins as a separate process from adjudicating overvotes.
 Nice to Have 15.
 The system allows authorized users to enter qualified write-in candidates.
 Nice to Have